Claus von Stauffenberg: Tunisia, 1943

-In November 1942, the Allies landed in French North Africa, and the 10th Panzer Division occupied Vichy France (Case Anton) before being transferred to fight in the Tunisia Campaign, as part of the Afrika Korps.
+In November 1942, the Allies landed in French North Africa whilst the 10th Panzer Division occupied Vichy France (Case Anton), consequently being transferred to fight in the Tunisian campaign, as part of the Afrika Korps.
 In 1943, Stauffenberg was promoted to Oberstleutnant i.G. (lieutenant-colonel of the general staff), and was sent to Africa to join the 10th Panzer Division as its Operations Officer in the General Staff (Ia).
 On 19 February, Rommel launched his counter-offensive against British, American and French forces in Tunisia.
-The Axis commanders hoped to break rapidly through either the Sbiba or Kasserine Pass into the rear of the British First Army.
+The Axis commanders hoped to rapidly break through either the Sbiba or Kasserine Pass into the rear of the British First Army.
 The assault at Sbiba was halted, so Rommel concentrated on the Kasserine Pass where primarily the Italian 7th Bersaglieri Regiment and 131st Armoured Division Centauro had defeated the American defenders.
 During the fighting, Stauffenberg drove up to be with the leading tanks and troops of the 10th Panzer Division.
 The division, together with the 21st Panzer Division, took up defensive positions near Mezzouna on 8 April.

 On 7 April 1943, Stauffenberg was involved in driving from one unit to another, directing their movement.
 Near Mezzouna, his vehicle was part of a column strafed by P-40 Kittyhawk fighter bombers of the Desert Air Force – most likely from No. 3 Squadron RAAF – and he received multiple severe wounds.
 Stauffenberg spent three months in a hospital in Munich, where he was treated by Ferdinand Sauerbruch.
 Stauffenberg lost his left eye, his right hand, and two fingers on his left hand.
 He jokingly remarked to friends never to have really known what to do with so many fingers when he still had all of them.
 For his injuries, Stauffenberg was awarded the Wound Badge in Gold on 14 April and for his courage the German Cross in Gold on 8 May.